 This is a copy of the online form which must be completed prior to lockers being assigned.
 It is provided here for your information only.
-Questions or inquiries should be addressed to the Assistant Dean for Student Affairs, Dr. Angela Ockerman at aockerma@butler.edu.
+Questions or inquiries should be addressed to the Assistant Dean for Student Affairs, Dr. Angela Ockerman at acckerma@butler.edu.

 Student Name printed:

 Student Cell #: Student ID#:

-Program/Class year: (check or ne)
+Program/Class year: (check on e)

 PharmD P1 PharmD P2 PharmD P3

 MPAS 1 Other:

-Priority will be given to students in the following order:
+Priority will be given to studen ts in the following order:

-- Do you have a disability or special need (e.g., Do you qualify for special parking?) - You must be willing to share with at least one other student.
-Students sharing lockers should submit forms together. - Are you a commuter student? - Will you have a lab course in the building?
+Do you have a disability y or special need (e.g., Do y ou qualify for special parking?)

+You must be willing to should submit forms to er student.
+Students sharing lockers

+Are you a commuter st udent?

+Will you have a lab cou rse in the building?

-Please explain if you qualify for priority assignment for these or other reasons:
+Please explain if you qualify fo r priority assignment for the ese or other reasons: